baranner/kbaraniak.com/_tabs/about.md

 ### Testing Engineer ADAS/AD

 Kevin Baraniak from Aachen, Germany worked as a master car mechanic before studying at FH Aachen University of Applied Sciences to get a Bachelor Degree in Automotive Engineering.
-Currently he works on testing and validating autonomous driving systems at FEV.io GmbH
+Currently he tests and validates autonomous driving systems at FEV.io GmbH

 ## Work